 Can I use regular toothpaste to clean my dentures?

-Unfortunately, no, you instead must use non-abrasive toothpaste.
+Unfortunately, no, you instead must use a non-abrasive toothpaste.
 Regular products can scratch and damage your dentures, whereas non-abrasive solutions will ensure the coating and materials that make up your prosthetics remain healthy and natural in appearance.
 But even when using the right toothpaste, you should remember not to brush aggressively.
-Instead, allow a soft-bristled toothbrush, a light hand, and denture cleanser to eliminate bad oral bacteria.
+Instead, allow a soft-bristled toothbrush, a light hand, and a denture cleanser to eliminate bad oral bacteria.

 Will dentures change the shape of my face?

 Tooth loss can result in what is referred to as facial collapse or sagging.
 This is when there is a lack of jawbone density that helps to support your facial muscles.
 As a result, the jowls begin to hang, the nose droops downward, and the cheeks appear sunken.
 Not to mention, the lips begin to turn inward.
 With dentures, however, they can help to fill in these areas of your face, giving you a more youthful appearance.